Healthy Homes Assessment Te Mata

 Rental Property Home Assessments Te Mata

-Property rental areas that are affected to The Healthy Homes Standard in Te Mata include each:
+Rental property areas affected with the Healthy Homes Standards in Te Mata include each:

 • Living Room